Amlodipine Besylate (am-LOE-di-peen BES-i-late), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Valsartan (val-SAR-tan)

 Treats high blood pressure.
-This medicine is a combination of 3 medicines, a calcium channel blocker, an angiotensin receptor blocker, and a thiazide diuretic or " water pill".
+A lower blood pressure can reduce the risk of stroke and heart attack.
+This medicine contains a calcium channel blocker (CCB), an angiotensin receptor blocker (ARB), and a thiazide diuretic (water pill).

 There may be other brand names for this medicine.